 These injections numb the pain by blocking the nerves around the facet joint from sending pain signals to your brain.

 They also help to reduce inflammation in the area and to help your physician diagnose what's causing your pain.

 So despite the 'needle in the spine' bit they sound pretty good right?

-And if you do get pain relief from them it's only likely to be temporary.
+And even if you do get pain relief from them it's only likely to be temporary.

-So if you've ever considered getting a facet joint injection to try and get relief from your lower back pain then read on.
+So, if you've ever considered getting a facet joint injection read on.

 As I'll explain the whole process and what it might offer you.

-Then you can decide whether it sounds like something you'd like to go ahead with.
+Then you can decide whether it's something you'd like to go through with or not.